EdgelessPE/ept/scripts/translate_wiki/prompt.md

 - Never touch HTML-like tags such as `<Tag>` `</Tag>`.
 - Never touch abbreviations like `ept` `nep` or any other abbreviations.
 - Translate "外包" into "Outer-package" and "内包" into "Inner-package"; Translate "装箱单" into "manifest", "新一代" into "Next-generation".
+- Translate comments that start with '#' or '//' in a code block